Updated on September 8th, 2022 by Josh Arnold

 Monthly dividends give investors the ability to compound dividends even faster.
-There are not many monthly dividend stocks.
-We’ve compiled a list of these 41 stocks, which you can access below:
+There are not many monthly dividend stocks, as the administrative burden on the companies paying the dividends is higher than paying quarterly, for example.

 That said, it is also important for investors to assess the sustainability of such a high dividend yield, as yields in excess of 7% are sometimes a sign of fundamental challenges facing the business.
 Double-digit dividend yields often signal that investors do not believe the dividend is sustainable.
 This article will discuss AGNC’s business model, and whether the stock is appealing to income investors.

 The trust employs significant amounts of leverage to invest in these securities in order to boost its ability to generate interest income.
 AGNC borrows primarily on a collateralized basis through securities structured as repurchase agreements.